BitGo/wallet-recovery-wizard/SOL.md

-Version 4.5.0 of the Wallet Recovery Wizard supports building transactions to recover NEAR from your BitGo Hot and Self-Managed Cold wallets.
+Version 4.5.0 of the Wallet Recovery Wizard supports building transactions to recover SOL from your BitGo Hot and Self-Managed Cold wallets.

-Below is a list full node RPC endpoints that must be called to broadcast the transaction as there are no suitable explorers available for NEAR.
+Below is a list full node RPC endpoints that must be called to broadcast the transaction as there are no suitable explorers available for SOL.

 Construct the API request to the full node: